enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/queues.rst

 Having a queue is enough to enqueue job requests in it but nothing will happen to these requests if no node polls the queue to retrieve the requests...

-The association between a node and a queue is done inside the JQM database table DEPLOYMENTPARAMETER (or the GUI).
+The association between a node and a queue is done with the GUI.

 It defines the following elements:

 * ID: A technical unique ID